NFT-Worlds/NFT-Worlds-Game-Client/README.md

 The game client is currently in a very early alpha stage.
 [Please report any bugs or issues you encounter](https://github.com/NFT-Worlds/NFT-Worlds-Game-Client/issues/new).

+## Troubleshooting
+If you're having trouble with the launcher, delete your `.nftworlds` folder which can be found:
+- Windows: Press Start and type `%appdata%`.
+The folder to delete is in `C:\Users\YourUser\AppData\Roaming`
+- macOS/Linux: Your home folder contains the `.nftworlds` directory.

 ## Building
 To build the client as an installer, run `yarn run dist`
 To build the client as an unpackaged directory, run `yarn run dist:bare`